jbar485/Silverstar-Construction/README.md

 _None_
-_Trying to figure out how to use sendgrid to take the information in my form and use it to send an email_
+_Trying to figure out how to use sendgrid to take the information in my form and use it to send an email_ _researching nodemailer and how it works as well as axios_

 ## Support and contact details